torvalds/linux/Documentation/admin-guide/cgroup-v2.rst

 	The root cgroup is always a partition root and its state cannot be changed.
 All other non-root cgroups start out as "member".
+	Even though the "cpuset.cpus.exclusive*" and "cpuset.cpus"
+	control files are not present in the root cgroup, they are implicitly the same as the "/sys/devices/system/cpu/possible"
+	sysfs file.

 	When set to "root", the current cgroup is the root of a new partition or scheduling domain.
 The set of exclusive CPUs is